ratt-ru/CubiCal/docs/installation.rst

 	pip install vext.pyqt4

-At this point, if simultion mode is required, it is necessary to install Montblanc.
+At this point, if simulation mode is required, it is necessary to install Montblanc.
 To install Montblanc, follow the instructions here_.

 .. _here: https://montblanc.readthedocs.io